 Dr. Reece is an Associate Professor and the current Criminal Justice Program Coordinator in the Department of Sociology & Criminal Justice.
-She is a KSU alumna where she received her B.S. in Criminal Justice.
+Dr. Reece is a KSU alumna where she received her B.S. in Criminal Justice.
 She is also a Georgia State University alumna where she received her M.S. and Ph.D. in Criminal Justice & Criminology.
-Prior to coming home to KSU, Dr. Reece taught at Appalachian State University in Boone, North Carolina for two years.
+Prior to coming home to KSU, Dr. Reece taught at Appalachian State University in Boone, North Carolina.

 Dr. Reece's areas of expertise include institutional corrections and reentry, desistance from crime (life-course theoretical perspective), and juvenile delinquency.
 Prior to her academic career, Dr. Reece worked as a Cobb County State Court Clerk, as well as a paralegal for the Georgia State Patrol.
 Currently, Dr. Reece is a Court Appointed Special Advocate (CASA) in Cherokee County.